 Today, Teamscale is the only Software Intelligence Platform on the market.
 With Teamscale, you can steer the success of your project based on solid and profound data from your software: Integrating various sources such as code repositories, architecture documentations, test executions, issue trackers and runtime execution in production, Teamscale provides you transparent answers to the following questions:

-- Code Quality: Is my code currently more spaghetti-code than clean code?
+- Code Quality: Do we have more spaghetti code than clean code?

 - Test Quality: Did we actually test what we changed or did we miss something?

-- Architecture Quality: Does my code still match my architecture?
-Is the architecture suitable?
+- Architecture Quality: Does our code still match our architecture?

-- Feature Management: Is all of my code in fact used by the user?
+- Feature Management: Is all of our code in fact used by the users?